yuwex/scratchcloud/docs/_sources/basic_tutorial.rst.txt

 To start off, let's create a basic ``CloudClient``.

 .. note::
   A ``CloudClient`` is an object that represents the connection between scratch and python.
-We can create one by doing the following:
+One can be created through the following:

-First, create a file ``main.py``:
+First, create a file named ``main.py``:

 .. code-block:: python